fcrepo-exts/fcrepo-vagrant-base-box/README.md

-# fcrepo4-vagrant-base-box
+# fcrepo-vagrant-base-box
-This is a base box for the [Fedora 4 Vagrant Virtual Machine](https://github.com/fcrepo4-exts/fcrepo4-vagrant).
-A packaged box lives on [atlas](https://atlas.hashicorp.com/fcrepo/fcrepo4-base).
+This is a base box for the [Fedora Vagrant Virtual Machine](https://github.com/fcrepo-exts/fcrepo-vagrant).

 ## Requirements